feddykip/gallery/README.md

 ## Author
 Ferdinand Kiplangat
 ## Desscription
-This is a django application that hosts and displays users photos with the exact datetime when posted to the website including the location and Category of the photos as specified by the owner/administrator.
+This is a django application that hosts and displays users photos when posted to the website including the location and Category of the photos as specified by the administrator.
 A user can also copy link and check source of photos.
 ## Setup Requirements
 * Web Browser
 * django